 West Point fitness test average scores

 The good news is that this test is the same across all service academies, so if you are undecided about which service academy to apply for you can still prepare for all and only test once.
 The test can be administered by any physical education teacher, a Field Force representative (or other liaison officer), military officers or NCOs, JROTC instructors, or professors of military science.

 To be considered “fully qualified”, you should build a solid record of extracurricular activities and/or athletics throughout your high school career.
+Leadership is one of the pillars you must understand when learning how to get into West Point.
 The admissions team is looking for leadership potential.
 This is measured through your athletics, extracurriculars, and information from your teachers.
 Taking on an active leadership role is a great goal for any clubs, sports, or activities you are involved in.
 Additionally keeping active in classes and developing strong relationships with your peers will demonstrate leadership capability to your teachers.

 Here are some sample questions that your teachers will fill out – these are great items to keep in mind when interacting with others throughout your high school career:

 - Do you show interest and concern for the welfare of others?